Skip to main content

 Cardiovascular System Dynamics under Hormonal Modulation

-The relationship between and cardiovascular (CV) health has been an area of intense scientific investigation.
+The relationship between testosterone therapy and cardiovascular (CV) health has been an area of intense scientific investigation.
 Early concerns arose from small studies and the known effect of testosterone on red blood cell production.
 An increase in hematocrit, or the concentration of red blood cells, can increase blood viscosity, which was theorized to elevate cardiovascular risk.
 However, more recent, large-scale data has provided a clearer picture.

 The TRAVERSE trial, a large, randomized, placebo-controlled study, was specifically designed to assess the cardiovascular safety of testosterone replacement therapy in middle-aged and older men with hypogonadism and pre-existing cardiovascular conditions or a high risk of CV disease.